aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

   python search.py match_phrase "title" "Pannacotta with lemon marmalade"

-If you just have a rough idea of the phrase you are looking for, you can make your match phrase query more flexible with the ``slop`` parameter in the next section.
+If you just have a rough idea of the phrase you are looking for, you can make your match phrase query more flexible with the ``slop`` parameter.
+Let's check out in the

 Match phrase with slop query
 ----------------------------